Samster68OW/HearthianFishing/README.md

 # Credits
 - Samster68: Mod Author
+- Solec: Probably'll do stuff in the future (and released the mod)

 # Disclaimer
 This work is unofficial fan content created under permission from the Mobius Digital Fan Content Policy.